 Should any angiospermous plant be prevented from producing this particular organ, there would be no fruits and seeds.
 Stated another way, it is necessary that in crop agriculture where the economic product is the fruit and/or the seed, angiospermous plants should be provided with the right conditions that will induce floral formation and ensure development.

 This plant organ is present in various forms and sizes in the angiosperms although they may be small and inconspicuous in some species.
 This reproductive organ is unique and is the reason why the angiosperms are also called true flowering plants.
-In contrast, other plants such as the pines, conifers, gnetum, ferns, fern allies, and bryophytes do not have this particular organ and are excluded from the angiosperms.
+In contrast, other plants such as the pines, conifers, gnetum, ferns, fern allies, and bryophytes do not have flowers and are excluded from the angiosperms.

 In common usage, that is, outside botany, the term refers to that which certain plants produce, also called blossom, that is colorful, clearly visible, and easily becomes an eye-catcher as in roses, orchids, chrysanthemum, anthurium, and gerbera.
 These are popular in the cutflower industry.
 They are commonly used as focal parts of wreaths and plant decors.